Instructional Skills Workshop (ISW)

 - Go to the Centre for Teaching and Learning section.
 Select Event Calendar .

 - Search for and select the event you wish to register in.
 Details and a description of the program will appear.
 Select the Register for this Event button.

 - You will receive an automated confirmation email to your Western email account.

 - A $50.00 refundable deposit (cash or cheque only) to the CTL is required to complete your registration and hold your spot in the workshop.
 The CTL is typically open Monday – Friday, 8:30a.m. – 4:30p.m.
 If you are submitting a cheque, please make it payable to Western University.
-The deposit will be returned to all those who complete the three days of the workshop, or to those who cancel five business days in advance of the workshop.
+The deposit will be returned to all those who complete the workshop, or to those who cancel five business days in advance of the workshop.

 Spaces in this program are limited.